Hanoi

-A Complete Guide to the Imperial Citadel of Thang Long, Hanoi
+A Complete Guide to the Imperial Citadel of Thang Long Hanoi

-A Complete Guide to the Imperial Citadel of Thang Long, Hanoi
+A Complete Guide to the Imperial Citadel of Thang Long Hanoi

 Visiting The UNESCO World Heritage Site Imperial Citadel of Thang Long

-Rachel Tran Rachel Tran | Published May 11, 2020
+Rachel Tran Rachel Tran | Updated November 8, 2024

 As one of oldest cities in the world, Hanoi certainly has its own way to stand out from fellow Southeast Asian cities.
 Its rich culture is reflected on one of the most ancient historical sites: the Imperial Citadel of Thang Long.
-In this article, we will walk you through the best architectural and cultural patterns of this phenomenal site, which earned it the title of UNESCO World Cultural Heritage Site.

 Location: The Imperial Citadel is located at 19C Hoang Dieu Street, while the archeological site is at 18 Hoang Dieu Street.

-Opening hours: 8:00 - 17:00 everyday, except Monday
+Opening hours: 8:00 - 17:00 everyday

-Entrance fee: VND 30,000 for locals and tourists, VND 15,000 for Vietnamese students.
 Admission to children under 15 is free of charge.

 I. History of the Imperial Citadel of Thang Long

-The origin of the Citadel dates back to the 7th century, when its very first foundation was set up.
-Vietnam was under Chinese invasion at the time, and a Chinese fortress was said to be built in the area.
+The origin of the Citadel dates back to the 7th century, so it was a very first foundation.
 In 1010, King Ly Thai To moved the capital from Hoa Lu (Ninh Binh) to Dai La (former name of Hanoi) and renamed it Thang Long.
-The Citadel was built in the same place, over the top of the torn-down fortress.
-From then on, the Citadel had remained the center of regional political power for 13 consecutive centuries.

 History of Imperial citadel of Thang Long